st2092/ge-notifier/README.md

 ## __How To Use__

+Download the latest release from the release tab.

-Clone this repository and add in your items into the items json file.
+Alternatively, you can clone this repository and add in your items into the items json file.
 Then run the script.

 If this is your first time use, you need to create the items json file either manually or using the [Items File Creator](https://github.com/st2092/items-file-creator).